cs399f24/eventsManager/README.md

    git clone
    ```
 6. Under the eventsManager File directory, select index.hmtl and scroll down to where it
    says const server.
-Delete everything in the paraphrases and paste the ec2EventsManager    Public IPv4 address.
+Delete everything in the paraphrases after the http:// and paste the ec2EventsManager Public IPv4 address.
 Repeat step 8 of the EC2 instance configuartion if you need to copy the Public IPv4 address.
 7. Under the eventsManager File directory, select deploybot.sh
-8. Replace the url on line 21 with the Public IPv4 address of the ec2EventsManager
+8. Replace the url after the http:// on line 21 with the Public IPv4 address of the ec2EventsManager
 9. Replace jr-28-10 with the name of the bucket you created for this application. if you need to copy the name of the bucket.
 Repeat steps 1-3 of the S3 configuration and then copy the name of the bucket you created
 10. In the termnal window where you clone the git repo.
 Change to the working directory:
    ```bash
    cd eventsManager